 Looking ahead the immediate road is unclear.
 The city will accept nominations for commissioners in March and sometime in April begin commission proceedings in earnest.
 We could see a new rent stabilization ordinance by May.

 Contact City Council

-(If you want to contact a specific councilmember by email, please note that only councilmembers Bosse, Friedman and Wunderlich provide one.
-Find those councilmembers’ direct email addresses on the City Council website under the member’s profile.
+By email at email@example.com.
+(To contact a specific councilmember by email, note that only councilmembers Bosse, Friedman and Wunderlich provide it.
+Find those councilmembers’ direct email addresses on the City Council website under each councilmember’s profile.

 In person at a Council meeting.
 Council meetings occur every other Tuesday at 7pm.
 Public comment comes a the top of the meeting, and you may address any issue you choose.
 Council chambers is located on the 2nd floor of City Hall.
 Simply park at the library.
 At chambers fill out a yellow speaker slip and wait to be called.
 Public comment comes right after 7pm.